GridTools/gt4py/CODING_GUIDELINES.rst

 Docstrings
 ----------
-In general we consider that a well named simple function with type annotations does not require a docstring.
+In general we consider that a well-named simple function with type annotations does not require a docstring.
 When a long-form docstring is appropriate, use `NumPy format <https://developer.lsst.io/python/numpydoc.html>`__.
 Prefer python type annotations over describing parameter / return types in the